jnbastoky/Zombo/content/posts/2025-01-01-Dream-Big/index.md

 #### Locomotion and Navigation

-Two drive wheels wheels get started and maybe upgrade those to tracks later.
+Two drive wheels to get started and maybe upgrade those to tracks later.
 These will be driven by 2 DC motors.

 A sonar sensor will provide some collision avoidance.  _Zombo_ will drive forward until it detects a potential collision.
 It will stop, rotate some number of degrees, and drive forward again until it detects another potential collision.

 #### Commands